gordonhart/kinetic.reviews/_posts/2022-09-06-gorillas-in-the-mist-a-review.md

 ---
 layout: post
-title: "_Gorillas in the Mist_: A Review"
+title: _Gorillas in the Mist_: A Review
-author: "Madeline Zimmerman"
+author: Madeline Zimmerman
 categories: literature
 ---